laugenbrezel1004/dotfiles/README.md

 # Why I got the installation script
-I am just to lazy to manualy install all dotfiles on my servers at home.
+I am just to lazy to manually install all dotfiles on my servers at home.
 So the idea is to put some time in a installation script and just execute it, when i want my dotfiles or my Hyprland config.
 # Backup your old .config
 It's best when you backup your old .config directory, just in case.
 Backing up the .vimrv and .zshrc is certainly not wrong either.
 # Adapt to your system